Nightforge-Systems/open-webui-developer-toolkit/functions/pipes/openai_responses_manifold/README.md

 Now supports OpenAI’s GPT‑5 family in the API — [Learn more](#gpt5-model-support).

-This project started as an internal tool (200+ hours of optimization and testing) and is now open-sourced as a way to give back to the Open WebUI community.
+This project started as an internal project (200+ hours of optimization and testing) and is now open-sourced as a way to give back to the Open WebUI community.

+✨ Like the manifold?
+Show your support by **sharing it with others** and providing feedback through [GitHub Discussions](https://github.com/jrkropp/open-webui-developer-toolkit/discussions).
+**Pull Requests are welcome!**

 ## Contents